whyrsm/whyrsm/README.md

 I'm a product manager who codes.

-I learned programming because I wanted to truly understand what I was asking engineers to build.
+I do programming because I wanted to truly understand what I was asking engineers to build.
 With AI coding assistants, I now build production systems myself: ERPs, admission platforms, WhatsApp bots, BI dashboards.

 This changes everything about how I approach product.
 I don't just understand tradeoffs.
 I make them.
 I don't ask what's feasible, I know.
 And when I see an opportunity, I can go from idea to working software in days, not months.